 Mammography screening remains the best available method to detect breast cancer early.
-The Health Department provides mobile mammography screenings in partnership with Rex Mobile Mammography screenings will be held on March 25, 2015.
-Pre-registration is required.
-See the Downloads Box below for an application or call 910-814-6197 for more information.
+The Health Department provides mobile mammography screenings in partnership with Rex Mobile Mammography.
+Screenings will be held on June 26, and July 15, 2015 Pre-registration is required.
+Click here for an application or see the Downloads Box or call 910-814-6197 for more information.

 The ECU clinic is open Monday through Friday 8:00 a.m. until 5:00 p.m.
 Services: Comprehensive General Dentistry, Children’s Dentistry, Oral Surgery – Extractions, Root Canals, Sealants and Tooth Colored Fillings, Crowns and Bridges, Dentures and Partial Dentures, Implant Services, Periodontal Services and Cleanings, Cosmetic Tooth Whitening.
 Digital Radiography, and 3-D/Cone Beam Imaging.
 For more information click on the title to view the web site or call 910-814-4191, the facility is located at 80 Autumn Fern Trail in Lillington.

 Become a fan of Harnett County Health Department by visiting our Facebook Page.
 We update our page with upcoming events and programs, photos, health news and more.
 This is also a great way to interact with us.
 Click on the title to visit our page.